hpc2n/linux-command-line-101/docs/modify.md

     ln -s /proj/linux-intro/users/MYUSERNAME $HOME/myproj
     ```

     This creates a symbolic link named "myproj" in your home directory, pointing to the location /proj/linux-intro/users/MYUSERNAME.
 The directory "linux-intro" is the project storage directory for this course project.
-For user ``x_birbr``, it would look like this:
+For user ``x_rebpi``, it would look like this:

     ```bash
-    [x_birbr@tetralith1 ~]$ ls -l
+    [x_rebpi@tetralith1 ~]$ ls -l
     total 2
-    lrwxrwxrwx 1 x_birbr x_birbr   31 Sep 11 12:01 myproj -> /proj/linux-intro/users/x_birbr
+    lrwxrwxrwx 1 x_rebpi x_rebpi   31 Sep 11 12:01 myproj -> /proj/linux-intro/users/x_rebpi
-    drwxrwxr-x 4 x_birbr x_birbr 4096 Sep 11 11:43 mytestdir
+    drwxrwxr-x 4 x_rebpi x_rebpi 4096 Sep 11 11:43 mytestdir
     ```

 !!! summary